- You Are Here:

-Shelburne Rescue Observer Fourth(CPR & OSHA Certified) (No Patient Care)
+Shelburne Rescue Observer - Fourth(CPR & OSHA Certified) (No Patient Care)

 The Observer shall be responsible for completing a modified checklist before running any actual emergency calls.
-Supervision will be provided by a trained EMS provider on the responding crew and only be allowed to perform basic tasks.
+Supervision will be provided by a trained EMS provider on the responding crew and will only be allowed to perform basic tasks.
 An observer may not be a primary patient care provider and they serve under the direction and discretion of the Third and Crew Chief.
-A Shelburne Rescue Observer may also be a State certified EMT, but are still working on their Thirds checklist.
+A Shelburne Rescue Observer may also be a State certified EMT, while still working on their Thirds checklist.

 Current Officers for Shelburne Rescue

-Megan Cross, Assistant Chief
+Devin Major, Assistant Chief

 Wendi Turner, Treasurer

-Jenna Lindermann, Secretary
+Jenna Lindermann, Training Officer